tradewife/fartnode/README.md

 # FARTNODE Distributor

-Automated Solana service that routes Pump.fun creator rewards to `$FARTNODE` “nodes” via node-weighted SOL distributions.

-This repo contains the **on-chain distributor** that is intended for production use.
+**FARTNODE** stands for **Foundation of Autonomous, Resilient Tokenomics and Network of Orchestrators for Decentralised Empowerment**.

+- **FART** = *Foundation of Autonomous, Resilient Tokenomics*
+- **NODE** = *Network of Orchestrators for Decentralised Empowerment*

+This repo contains the Solana distribution engine that routes Pump.fun creator rewards to `$FARTNODE` holders.
+In this model, any wallet that holds `$FARTNODE` at snapshot time is eligible to receive SOL airdrops from the creator fee flow (subject to configurable eligibility rules).
+There is **no separate node NFT or staking contract** – holding the token is enough.

 ---